shu-william/restaurant-randomizer/README.md

 - Filter restaurants by category, price, etc.
 - Improve front-end design and UI
 - Incorporate Yelp Developer assets with links to restaurants on Yelp
-- Add "pick a random restaurant" button that selects from filtered list
+- Make "pick a random restaurant" function prettier when executed
 - Check for existing users by email when registering
 - Make buttons change depending on logged-in state or if restaurants are in favorites list